 Toe-Balanced Putters

-Toe-balanced putters are a type of putter that has a toe that points down toward the ground when the shaft is balanced horizontally.
-Here's what you need to know about them:
+Toe-balanced putters have a toe that points down toward the ground when the shaft is balanced horizontally.

 Definition of Toe-Balanced Putters